Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Selection Bias

-Other than importance reweighting, many methods to address individual selection bias fall under the framework of distributionally robust optimization (DRO) \citep{ben2013robust}.
+Beyond importance reweighting, many methods for addressing individual selection bias fall under the framework of distributionally robust optimization (DRO)~\citep{ben2013robust}.
 With DRO, we minimize the risk where $\mathcal{Q}$ is a set of distributions called the uncertainty set, and $(x_q^{(i)}, y_q^{(i)})$ are drawn i.i.d. from $q$.
-Depending on the choice of $\mathcal{Q}$, various DRO methods have been proposed, including Conditional-Value-at-Risk (CVaR) DRO \citep{levy2020large}, $\chi^2$-DRO \citep{hashimoto2018fairness}, and their variants \citep{zhai2021doro}.
+Depending on the choice of $\mathcal{Q}$, various DRO methods have been proposed, including Conditional-Value-at-Risk (CVaR) DRO~\citep{levy2020large}, $\chi^2$-DRO~\citep{hashimoto2018fairness}, and other DRO variants~\citep{zhai2021doro, yu2022fast}.

 In data pruning, each training data point is assigned a score using certain metrics, and those data points falling within a selected score range are chosen to form a small yet representative subset.
-Researchers have proposed a variety of metrics for scoring, such as representations \citep{maharana2024mathbbd}, probability vectors \citep{ben2024distilling}, predicted labels \citep{meding2022trivial}, confidence scores \citep{Coleman2020Selection}, variance \citep{he2024large}, gradients \citep{tan2024data}, and Hessians \citep{yang2023dataset}.
+Researchers have proposed a variety of metrics for scoring, such as representations~\citep{maharana2024mathbbd}, probability vectors~\citep{ben2024distilling, caldeira2025diffprob}, predicted labels~\citep{meding2022trivial}, confidence scores~\citep{Coleman2020Selection,cho2025lightweight}, and gradients~\citep{tan2024data}.
 Each of these metrics captures distinct aspects of the data’s importance or complexity, enabling a selection that preserves the essential characteristics of the full dataset while greatly reducing the computational load.

-Due to the dual nature of data pruning and handling individual selection bias, methods developed for one can often be repurposed for the other.
-For instance, the metrics used to score data points in data pruning could serve as weights in importance reweighting techniques for addressing individual selection bias.
-Conversely, weights obtained through importance reweighting can be used in data pruning strategies.
-Furthermore, the way DRO-based methods optimize over an uncertainty set can also be regarded as a process of assigning sample weights, and therefore is closely related to data pruning approaches.
-However, the interchangeability remains under-explored in the existing literature.
-By establishing the connection between individual selection bias and data pruning, we highlight the potential that the two research directions benefit from each other.